 - the official transcripts of all university grades, including those for completed programs and those under way (if the program has begun but the grades are not yet available, include an official attestation of acceptance or registration).
 The document must bear the seal of the university registrar.
 In the case of transcripts from outside North America, include an official letter explaining the grading system used by the institution concerned

-- an evaluation form from each of two scientists other than the research supervisor, who have participated in the applicant's education (they must complete the relevant form)
+- an evaluation form from each of two scientists other than the research supervisor (or co-supervisor), who have participated in the applicant's education (they must complete the relevant form)

 - a letter of recommendation (maximum of two pages on the front side only) written by the research supervisor (the latter must give his general assessment of the applicant and the research project submitted; specify how the project fits in with his work, if applicable; specify how the applicant will be supervised; describe the research environment and explain its relevance);